PostHog/posthog.com/contents/tutorials/fewer-unwanted-events.md

 ## Drop events based on property app

 The second app is the “[Drop events based on property](https://github.com/PostHog/drop-events-on-property-plugin)” app.
 It is similar to the Filter Out app.
 You can use it to drop events that match a specified property.
-This is useful for [privacy-focused](/tutorials/property-filter) teams or teams who want to capture fewer events.
+This is useful for [privacy-focused](/tutorials/property-filter) teams or teams who want to keep fewer events.

 To set up this app, search for “Drop Events Based On Property” in Apps, click the blue gear, add the key and value (optional) of the event you want to drop, click save, and activate the toggle.
 As an example, if I want to drop events related to a specific page, I can set the property key to `$pathname` and the property value to `/about`